Mount Si QB Clay Millen commits to Nevada

 “Nevada runs the air raid and they throw it 40 times a game and they put up big numbers,” Millen told 247Sports.com.
 “Their system can produce NFL guys like Carson Strong.
 I think being in that system will be a lot of fun and I’ve always wanted to go somewhere where they throw the ball a lot and Nevada definitely does that.”

-Millen passed for 3,176 yards, 34 touchdowns and just one interception in 2019, his first full year as a starter for the Wildcats, according to Maxpres.com.
+Millen passed for 3,176 yards, 34 touchdowns and just one interception in 2019, his first full year as a starter for the Wildcats, according to Maxpreps.com.
 He took over for his brother Cale Millen.

 Cale Millen signed with Oregon out of high school, but he has entered the transfer portal.